-How will we be affected by them, if and when the laws come in?
-And why do I now suddenly develop a guilty conscience when I photograph children or want to do street photography?
+How do these laws affect and why do I now suddenly develop a guilty conscience when there are children in the shot or when I want to do street photography?

-And rightly so, if they don't have a legitimate enough reason for being there in the first place.
-But where does that leave the well-intentioned, budding amateur, or professional photographer, or even just a parent or grand parent, who is merely endeavouring to get a nice record shot of the little loved one as he or she streaks across the finish line, amidst the shreaks and cries of their school mates cheering them on?
+And I must say, rightly so, if they don't have a legitimate enough reason for being there in the first place.
+But where does that leave the well-intentioned, budding amateur, or professional photographer, or even just a parent or grandparent, who is merely endeavouring to get a nice record shot of the little loved one as he or she streaks across the finish line, amidst the shrieks and cries of their school mates cheering them on?

-I love to attend the birthday parties of my grandchildren and take as many candid shots as I can, but what about the other children there?
-Do I need to get written permission from their parents, in case one of their children strays into shot?
+I loved attending the birthday parties of my grandchildren and took as many candid shots as I could, but what about the other children included in the scene, do I now need to get written permission from parents, if a child should stray into the shot?

-Isn't it a great pity now, that when we're out photographing a street parade, or civic ceremony, we are going to have to be aware that at any moment, someone in uniform could approach us and force us to stop doing something we love to do and have always taken so much for granted.
+Isn't it a great pity now, that when we are out photographing a street parade or civic ceremony, we are going to have to be aware that at any moment, someone in uniform could approach us and force us to stop doing something we love to do and have always taken so much for granted.
 They may even have plain-clothed people patrolling such events just for that one particular reason.

 What is this world coming too?

-Perhaps it's just paranoia on my part, but until such laws come in, I guess we will just have to be more careful and aware of what we are doing and of the possible consequences, when we point our lenses towards groups of people and especially innocent children.
+Perhaps it's just paranoia on my part, but I suppose one we will just have to be more careful and aware of what we are doing and of the possible consequences when we point our lenses towards groups of people and especially innocent children.

 Want to know your rights in Australia....?
 "Click here"